List of mammals of Connecticut: White-tailed deer

 White-tailed deer (Odocoileus virginianus) — The population in the state is enormous and growing in large part because of the expansion of rural residential lands that are hospitable for deer but not suitable for hunting.
 Other factors are the mixture of young and mature forests, milder winters, and fewer predators.
 Deer were nearly eliminated from the state by the end of the 19th century, with fewer than 20 in all of Connecticut, although they were on the rebound by that point, in part due to state regulations to protect them.
 In 1907 the state allowed landowners to shoot deer causing crop damage.
 In 1974, the state passed its first deer management act and regular, licensed deer hunting began the next year.
 By the 1970s, the total state population was about 20,000, and up to 76,000 (a low estimate) in 2000.

 Fairfield County has the highest deer density in the state.
 According to one estimate, the county has 59 per square mile, more than double the density in the rest of the state, according to the state Department of Environmental Protection.
 But another estimate, based on a survey in the winter of 2006–2007 estimated only 29.4 deer per square mile in the county.
 Deer can carry up to 1,000 ticks, many of which have Lyme disease.
-The state allows bowhunting for deers from September 15 to January 31.
+The state allows bowhunting for deer from September 15 to January 31.
 (According to an estimate in Connecticut Wildlife, published in 2004, "Winter density ranges up to about 40 per square mile in southwestern Connecticut, with a statewide mean of 21 per square mile.")

 Connecticut has several problems associated with its large deer population: